adinagit/tiktok-research-api-python/README.md

 Script: `tiktok-user-data.py`

 This script is set up to query user data for a singular user and write the output to a file in JSON format.
 The data includes all fields offered by TikTok.

-More details on querying user data can be found in [TikTok's API Reference for querying users](https://developers.tiktok.com/doc/research-api-specs-query-user-info/).

 For the script to run, you must insert your **CLIENT KEY** and **CLIENT SECRET** in the `get_access_token` function on lines `20` and  `21` respectively.